Table of Contents

 A virtual machine with NAT enabled acts much like a real computer that connects to the Internet through a router.
 The router, in this case, is the Oracle VM VirtualBox networking engine, which maps traffic from and to the virtual machine transparently.
-In VirtualBox this router is placed between each virtual machine and the host.
+In Oracle VM VirtualBox this router is placed between each virtual machine and the host.
 This separation maximizes security since by default virtual machines cannot talk to each other.

-The disadvantage of NAT mode is that, much like a private network behind a router, the virtual machine is invisible and unreachable from the outside internet; you cannot run a server this way unless you set up port forwarding (described below).
+The disadvantage of NAT mode is that, much like a private network behind a router, the virtual machine is invisible and unreachable from the outside internet.
+You cannot run a server this way unless you set up port forwarding.
+See Section 6.3.1, “Configuring Port Forwarding with NAT”.

 The network frames sent out by the guest operating system are received by Oracle VM VirtualBox's NAT engine, which extracts the TCP/IP data and resends it using the host operating system.
-To an application on the host, or to another computer on the same network as the host, it looks like the data was sent by the VirtualBox application on the host, using an IP address belonging to the host.
-VirtualBox listens for replies to the packages sent, and repacks and resends them to the guest machine on its private network.
+To an application on the host, or to another computer on the same network as the host, it looks like the data was sent by the Oracle VM VirtualBox application on the host, using an IP address belonging to the host.
+Oracle VM VirtualBox listens for replies to the packages sent, and repacks and resends them to the guest machine on its private network.

 The virtual machine receives its network address and configuration on the private network from a DHCP server integrated into Oracle VM VirtualBox.
 The IP address thus assigned to the virtual machine is usually on a completely different network than the host.
 As more than one card of a virtual machine can be set up to use NAT, the first card is connected to the private network 10.0.2.0, the second card to the network 10.0.3.0 and so on.
-If you need to change the guest-assigned IP range for some reason, please refer to Section 9.11, “Fine-tuning the VirtualBox NAT engine”.
+If you need to change the guest-assigned IP range, see Section 9.8, “Fine Tuning the Oracle VM VirtualBox NAT Engine”.